Vector TSP: A Traveling Salesperson Problem with Racetrack-like Acceleration Constraints: Introduction

-More flexible models for acceleration have been considered in the context of path planning problems, where one aims to find an optimal trajectory between two given locations (typically, with obstacles), while satisfying constraints on acceleration/inertia.
-More generally, the literature on {\it kinodynamics} is pretty vast (see, e.g.~\cite{canny1988complexity,canny1991exact,donald1993kinodynamic} for some relevant examples).
-The constraints are often formulated in terms of the considered space's dimensions, a bounded acceleration and a bounded speed.
-The positions may either be considered in a discrete domain or continuous domain.
-In fact, a formulation of the TSP problem in kinodynamics terms based on continuous-oriented tools from control theory and analytic functions has been considered in~\cite{savla2009traveling}.
-In contrast, the discrete domain is more amenable to algorithmic investigation, our focus in the present paper.
+More flexible models for acceleration have been considered in the context of path planning problems, where one aims to find an optimal trajectory between \emph{two} given locations (typically, with obstacles), while satisfying acceleration constraints.
+More generally, the literature on {\it kinodynamics} is pretty vast (see, e.g.~\cite{canny1988complexity,canny1991exact,donald1993kinodynamic}).
+The constraints are often formulated in terms of a number of dimensions, a bounded acceleration and a bounded speed.
+The positions are typically represented by real coordinates, using tools from control theory and analytic functions~\cite{https://doi.org/10.48550/arxiv.2005.03186, savla2009traveling, yakowitz1984computational}.